hackbinghamton/MachineLearningWorkshop/README.md

 ## Getting Started

 In this workshop, we'll be going over everything machine learning.
-We'll be using `scikit-learn` and Tensorflow to apply machine learning to problems like:
+Machine learning is the study of writing programs that get better at solving problems with experience.
+We'll be using `scikit-learn` and Tensorflow to apply machine learning to problems like recognizing hand-written symbols, estimating housing prices, predicting stock prices, and identifying fake news.

-* Recognizing hand-written symbols
-* Estimating housing prices
-* Predicting stock prices
-* Identifying fake news

 ## Sections